Finding Remote Work

 Vetting All Remote Employers: What Questions Do I Need To Find Answers To?

 First, we recommend answering the employer research questions detailed on the Detecting Fraudulent Opportunities page.
-If the employer you’re interested in passes that first round of screening, use the suggested resources above to answer the following questions according to the type of opportunity:
+If the employer you’re interested in passes that first round of screening, use the suggested resources above (Indeed, Glassdoor, and Reddit) to answer the following questions:

 Questions for both hourly employee roles AND independent contractor roles: